alexwelch/vimfiles/README.md

     git push push master

 This allows you to make changes directly in your submodule, see the effects and push the changes back without maintaining multiple repositories and linking them back and forth.
 [Defunkt][defunkt] has a good article about [working with submodules][defunkt-subs].

-## Roadmap and Todos

-1. F/ based Cheat Sheet for key bindings set in `.vimrc`

 ## License and Contributions